-I’ve been in your shoes.
+Dear desperate parent, I’ve been in your shoes.
 I know the agony.
-I wouldn’t wish that torment on anyone.
+I wouldn’t wish that kind of misery on anyone.

-This is a series on suicide and the QPR method for prevention that was developed by Dr. Paul Quinnett at the QPR Institute: qprinstitute.com I learned about it when I attended one of their workshops.
+There is something you can do!
+This is the reason for today’s post, Part 2 in a series on suicide prevention.
+I want you to know about QPR, an effective method developed by Dr. Paul Quinnett at the QPR Institute: qprinstitute.com I learned about this strategy a few years ago when I attended one of their workshops.

-Please read my last two blog posts to familiarize yourself with the warning signs, and the first step of this method, “Question”.
+Please read Part 1 (posted on 9/2/19) to familiarize yourself with the warning signs of suicide and the first step, Question.

-QPR is an acrostic for: Question, Persuade, Refer.
-Today’s post explains the Persuade step.
-You can read more about this life-saving technique on QPR Institute’s website.
+In summary, QPR is an acrostic: Question, Persuade, Refer.
+Today, let’s look at the Persuade step.
+[You can read more about this life-saving technique on QPR Institute’s website.]

 - Give your full attention.